 In a medium pot, bring water to a boil and add parsnip and rutabaga pieces.
 Allow to boil for about 10 minutes or until fork-tender.
 Then drain in colander and allow to sit in sink to rest for a minute.

 While vegetables are resting, cook bacon in skillet on stovetop until crispy.
 Then set aside until cooled and crumble by hand.
 Reserve bacon grease for later.

 Chop scallions and reserve 1 chopped scallion for garnish.

 Add the slightly cooled cooked and drained vegetables to a food processor with the bacon fat, bone broth, salt, pepper, garlic, and 2 chopped scallions.
 Blend in food processor until it creates a smooth mashed consistency.
 Add more broth if needed to thin.
 Garnish with bacon crumbles and one scallion.
 Optional: serve with The Myers Way® Bone Broth Gravy on top.

-Join the movement that has empowered 600,000+ people in 120+ countries.
-You'll immediately receive a beautiful, 74-page, full-color eBook full of simple, mouth-watering recipes & full color photographs + gut health tips you don't want to miss!
+Join the movement that has helped over 1.2 MILLION people in 120+ countries.
+You’ll immediately receive a 59-page eBook full of simple, mouth-watering recipes & beautiful photographs.
+Plus, get regular wellness tips and special offers direct to your inbox!

 Amy Myers, MD is a two-time New York Times bestselling author and an internationally acclaimed functional medicine physician.
 Dr. Myers specializes in empowering those with autoimmune, thyroid, and digestive issues to reverse their conditions and take back their health.
 In addition, she is a wife, mother, and the successful founder and CEO of Amy Myers MD®.